Volunteering with Criterion Institute

 While we retain a core team of staff, the bulk of our work is powered by our amazing volunteers.
 Volunteer engagements have been largely impromptu and loosely structured, though some volunteers take on more sustained commitments and projects with us.
 We have had about 100 volunteers – ranging from impact investing leaders to students to financial professionals to retirees.
 If you care about this work and want to help advance market-changing initiatives, we want to work with you!

-Please email us to arrange a conversation if you are interested in learning more about volunteer experiences and opportunities with Criterion.
+Please connect with us here to arrange a conversation if you are interested in learning more about volunteer experiences and opportunities with Criterion.

 Testimonials from some of the others who have volunteered with us!